 The 2nd stage is a gently undulating team time trial of 28 kilometres.
 The teams roll down the start ramp near the Royal Palace, while the finish is near the Atomium.
 The boulevards in Brussels are wide and straight, so top speeds are to be expected.

-The 3rd stage is set to start in the fortified Wallonian town of Binche and finish in the Champagne region in the north of France – in Epernay.
-A race from Reims in Nancy is included on the fourth day of action and the 5th stage travels from Saint-Dié-des-Vosges to Colmar.
+The 3rd stage starts in the fortified Wallonian town of Binche and concludes with a punchy finale in the Champagne region in the north of France.
+A race from Reims to Nancy is included on the fourth day of action and the 5th stage travels from Saint-Dié-des-Vosges to Colmar.

 The last two days in the Pyrenees are sure to turn the overall classification upside down.
 Stage 14 is only 117 kilometres and features a summit finish at the Col du Tourmalet after a 19.4 kilometres climb at 7.4%, while stage 15 travels to a an arrival in the mountains above Foix.
 The race takes in the Port de Lers, Mur de Péguère and ends at the Prat d’Albis after a 11.8 kilometres climb at 6.9% with its steepest kilometre an astonishing 14.5% (average!).

 Via Nîmes (stage 16) and Gap (stage 17) La Grande Boucle continues to the Alps.
 Stage 18 takes in intermediate climbs up the Col de Vars, Col d’Izoard and Col du Galibier before a flying descent to the line in Valloire.